ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Optionally, the response MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'ace-groupcomm-profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
-Applications of this specification MUST register an application profile identifier and the related value for this parameter in the "ACE Groupcomm Profile" Registry (REQ15).
+Applications of this specification MUST register an application profile identifier and the related value for this parameter in the "ACE Groupcomm Profiles" Registry (REQ15).

 * 'pub\_keys', MUST be present if 'get\_pub\_keys' was present in the request, otherwise it MUST NOT be present.
 This parameter is a CBOR array specifying the public keys of the group members, i.e., of all of them or of the ones selected according to the 'get\_pub\_keys' parameter in the request.
 In particular, each element of the array is a CBOR byte string, which wraps the original binary representation of a group member's public key.
 It is REQUIRED of the application profiles to define the specific formats of public keys that are acceptable to use in the group (REQ6).